cloud-borne/tech-learning-hub/content/cheatsheets/aws/security.md

 ###### Envelope Encryption

-* KMS ```Encrypt API``` call has a limit of **4KB**
+* KMS ```Encrypt API``` and ```Decrypt API``` calls have a limit of **4KB**
 * If you want to encrypt >4 KB, we need to use ```Envelope Encryption``` using ```Data Keys```
 * Data Keys are generated from CMKs.
 There is a direct relationship between Data Key and a CMK.
 However, AWS does NOT store or manage Data Keys.
 Instead, you have to manage them.
 * The main API that will help us is the ```GenerateDataKey``` API
 * You can use one Customer Managed Key (```CMK```) to generate thousands of unique data keys.
 You can generate data keys from a CMK using two methods:
   * Generate both Plaintext Data Key and Encrypted Data Key (```GenerateDataKey```)
   * Generate only the Encrypted Data Key (```GenerateDataKeyWithoutPlaintext```)

-* Once you get the Plaintext data key and Encrypted data key from CMK, use the Plaintext data key to encrypt your data.
-* After encryption, never keep the Plaintext data key together with encrypted data(Ciphertext) since anyone can decrypt the Ciphertext using the Plaintext key.
+* After encryption, never keep the Plaintext data key together with Encrypted data(Ciphertext) since anyone can decrypt the Ciphertext using the Plaintext key.
 So remove the Plaintext data key from the memory as soon as possible.
 You can keep the Encrypted data key with the Ciphertext.
 * The method of encrypting the key using another key is called ```Envelope Encryption```.
 By encrypting the key, that is used to encrypt data, you will protect both data and the key.
+* The whole purpose of this ```Envelope encryption``` technique is to use KMS for what it's good at, which is to generate keys, and then the whole encryption and decryption happens at the **client side**.

 ```mermaid
 sequenceDiagram